Strong equivalence of graded algebras

 Cohen-Montgomery duality was inspired by the use of duality in studying von Neumann algebras and C*-algebras.
-In C*-theory a duality development based on partial group actions was done in \cite {abenv}, introducing, in particular, the notion of the Morita equivalence of partial actions and stimulating algebraic analogues in \cite {ades}.
-Partial actions on C*-algebras are closely related with the so called Fell bundles over groups, which in turn can be thought of as an abstraction of gradings of C*-algebras.
-On the one hand, any partial action induces a Fell bundle, known as the semidirect product bundle.
-On the other hand, it was shown in \cite {extwist} that many Fell bundles can be described as semidirect product bundles of twisted partial actions, while the twist was later shown to be superfluous in \cite {sehnem} (see also \cite [Chapter 27]{pdsfba}).
-The strong relationship between Fell bundles and partial actions can be illustrated by the fact that any Fell bundle carries an associated partial action of the underlying group on the spectrum of the unit fiber, as shown in \cite {aa}.
-More recently, notions of \textit {weak} equivalence and \textit {strong} equivalence between Fell bundles were introduced in \cite {af} and \cite {abf}, where it was shown that any Fell bundle is strongly-equivalent to the semidirect bundle of a partial action, and weakly-equivalent to the semidirect Fell bundle of a global action.
-This latter fact should be interpreted as a globalization result because, at least heuristically, a Fell bundle can be seen as a kind of partial action by Hilbert bimodules \cite {BussMeyerZhu} (from this point of view the notion of strong equivalence corresponds to an equivariant morphism).
+In C*-theory a duality development based on partial group actions was done in \cite {abenv}, introducing, in particular, the notion of the Morita equivalence of partial actions and stimulating algebraic analogues in \cite{ades}.
+Partial actions on algebras are closely related with graded algebras: on the one hand any partial group action on an algebra gives rise to the corresponding crossed product, and on the other by \cite{des} an algebra partially strongly graded by an arbitrary group $G$ (see Definition~\ref {defn:prp} below) with enough local units is stably isomorphic to a crossed product by a twisted partial action of $G.$ The latter fact is a purely algebraic analogue of a C*-algebraic result from \cite{extwist} stated in terms of an important concept of a Fell bundle, which is roughly the essential data remaining after disassembling a graded C*-algebra into its homogeneous pieces.
+Moreover, any Fell bundle carries an associated partial action of the underlying group on the spectrum of the unit fiber, as shown in \cite {aa}.

-In the present work we look for purely algebraic versions of the above results.
+More recently, notions of \textit {weak} equivalence and \textit {strong} equivalence between Fell bundles were introduced in \cite {af} and \cite {abf}, and in the present work we look at these notions from a purely algebraic point of view.
 In the algebraic case, a Fell bundle is essentially a graded algebra, more precisely a \textit {partially-strongly-graded algebra}, as introduced in Definition~\ref {defn:prp} below, and weak equivalence corresponds to graded-equivalence.
 However, strong equivalence gives rise to a new kind of relation between partially-strongly-graded algebras, which we call here strong-graded-equivalence.